Joe Smooth: Current work

-Smooth is a musician and producer, who has worked as a remixer, producer, engineer, and writer.
+Joe Smooth is a musician and producer, who has worked as a remixer, producer, engineer, and writer.
 He has earned gold and platinum record awards for his work, work behind the scenes with Grammy award-winning artists.
 Notable artists he has worked with include Bros, Whitney Houston, Donnell Jones, Destiny's Child, Sisqó, Frankie Knuckles, Marshall Jefferson, A Guy Called Gerald, Lil Louis, D'Bora, Tyree Cooper, Fast Eddie, Fingers Inc., Art of Noise, Sterling Void, Pet Shop Boys, Janet Jackson, the Style Council, New Order, and Steve Hurley.
-He launched a new record label in 2015, Indie Art Music, and has topped digital charts Traxsource and Beatport for song sales.
+He launched a record label in 2015, Indie Art Music which merged with the Atlantic Traxx Group in 2023 forming IAM Traxx, and has topped digital charts Traxsource and Beatport for song sales.
+As well as working as Joe Smooth, he also works as Smooth Angel with Mike Angel on productions and remixes focusing on a US and UK mix for each commission and their own releases.